Xu Zhiyong: Career and activism

 Xu received his Bachelor of Law degree from Lanzhou University in 1994 and Doctor of Law degree from Peking University in 2002.

 The Gongmeng era

 In 2003, he was elected to the Haidian District People's Congress as an independent.
 He won the re-election in 2006.
-In the 2011 election, Xu's name was pulled off the candidate list, but he still gathered more than 3,500 votes out of 22,000 voters in his district.
+In the 2011 election, Xu was excluded from the official candidate list due to government pressure and he lost to Fang Binxing ("Father of China's Great Firewall"), but he still gathered more than 3,500 votes out of 22,000 voters in his district as a write-in candidate.

 Xu helped found the public interest group Gongmeng, also known as the Open Constitution Initiative.

 Unlike other human rights activists, Xu firmly and carefully pushed his calls for political change and social justice in existing laws, and his group has been regarded as relatively cautious and conservative.
 In his recent interview before his arrest, he described his dream as follows: